gabemule/git-aliases/docs/commands/conventional-commit.md

 ## Scope Handling

-1. No flags:
+1. Interactive Mode:
-   - Prompts for scope
+   - Prompts for scope unless --no-scope is used
    - Press Enter for no scope
    - Enter value for scope

 2. With -s flag:
    - Uses provided scope
-   - Still prompts for type
-   - Example: feat(ui): message
+   - Adds scope: feat(ui): message

 3. With --no-scope:
    - Skips scope prompt
-   - Still prompts for type
-   - Example: feat: message
+   - No scope: feat: message

 ## Ticket Handling